As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 When you select a particle system in the Scene panel, you can make changes to its properties in the Inspector:

 For this particle system, start by adjusting the Position.
 Change the Y value to -1.7.
 This will move the particle system to the bottom of the scene.
+The particle system will no longer be visible unless you zoom out of the Viewport.

 Under Emitter you can make changes to how the particles emit.
 Change the: